Travel, experience, conserve with

 Jump to main menu

-The bears are our main focus of the tour and with guidance from professional photographer Sean Weekly, we have great opportunities to capture some very compelling images.
-From around the camp, at the private viewing platforms and on foot excursions into the adjacent Lake Clark National Park, we will encounter bears.
+The bears are our main focus of this immersive brown bear photography tour in true wilderness, and we ensure incredible photographic opportunities are captured in a portfolio of compelling images.
+From around the camp, at the private viewing platforms and on foot excursions into the adjacent Lake Clark National Park, we enjoy intimate encounters with the bears.

 Typical Itinerary